truenas/middleware/docs/userguide/index.rst

 * set the "Owner(group)" to the one you created in Step 2

-* Mode: check the write checkbox for the "Group" as it is unchecked by default
+* "Mode": check the "write" checkbox for the "Group" as it is unchecked by default

 #.  **Create a CIFS share** in :menuselection:`Sharing --> CIFS Shares --> Add CIFS Share` with the following attributes:

-* Name: input the name of the share
+* "Name": input the name of the share

-* Path: browse to the volume to be shared
+* "Path": browse to the volume to be shared

 * keep the "Browsable to Network Clients" box checked